 #2 Place riverbed rocks

 To make rocks, I make up some Plaster of Paris, let it set hard and then break it up with a hammer.
 The tiny fragments make great rock falls at the base of hills and on river beds.
-Paint them to the colour of rocks you want, this can be brown, yellow, grey or white in the case of chalk.
+Paint them to the colour of rocks you want, this can be burnt umber or sienna brown, yellow, grey or white in the case of chalk.

 These will be covered by the fake water to come shortly but as the water is transparent they’ll be visible and add depth and realism.
 If desired, other rocks can also be added to the river banks late in the next step so water appears to be breaking over and around them.